Holly awoke in a pool of mud.

 Mongo nodded.
 “Right this way.”

 Mongo stepped in front of her.
-“Now don’t go eatin’ too many; they’re meant to be—”
+“Now don’t go eatin’ too many.
+They’re meant to be—”

-“Akanax’s nutsack!”
+“Ak-nax’s nutsack!”
 Mongo exclaimed.
-“Never in my life have I seen someone eat so many squirmies!
+“I ain’t never seen a man eat so many gol’dern squirmies!
 Shiva’s cunt-hairs; you are in for a—”

+“What a weirdo,” Mongo muttered, shaking his head.
 “First one a’sides me that likes wormy-squirmies—Gol’dern!”